exceptionless/Website/content/news/2017/2017-04-21-exceptionless-net-client-and-core-releases-bugs-usability-performance-self-hosting.md

 ### Upgrading to Exceptionless 4.0.2

-You should only worry about upgrading if you are a self hoster.
+You should only worry about upgrading if you are a self-hoster.
 If this is the case, please see the [Exceptionless self hosting documentation](/docs/self-hosting/). **Note that changes to the Elasticsearch configuration were made in this release**, so make sure to review the documentation for more information.

 ## Exceptionless.NET 4.0.3 Release Notes